Damage Day 2019

 Challenging Defects: An Update on the Defective Premises Act

-Luka will provide an overview of the recent Court of Appeal guidance on these claims, as well as practical tips on how to prepare DPA cases, including considerations of whether or not representative actions or group litigation orders may be appropriate in this area.
+An overview of the recent Court of Appeal guidance on these claims, as well as practical tips on how to prepare DPA cases, including considerations of whether or not representative actions or group litigation orders may be appropriate in this area.